Victims of asbestos exposure have been paid over $18 billion by asbestos trust funds

 - A.P.
 Green Industries – $901 million

-If you or a family member held down a job at one of the asbestos companies above, our skillful attorneys will gladly help you recover the financial compensation you deserve via filing a claim with its asbestos trust fund, which requires no litigation and is a relatively fast legal process.
+If you or a family member held down a job at one of the asbestos companies above, our skillful attorneys will gladly help you recover the financial compensation you deserve by filing a claim with its asbestos trust fund, which requires no litigation and is a relatively fast legal process.
+As a veteran seeking compensation for a disease caused by military asbestos exposure, you will have to send our attorneys your military records, which you must retrieve, and your medical records.
+These documents will help our legal team assess your case and determine whether you are entitled to compensation.